compassus/compassus/README.md

 ### Assembling a Compassus application

 Creating a Compassus application is done by calling the `application` function.
 This function accepts a configuration map that should contain your routes and the options to pass to the Om Next reconciler.
-Compassus will instantiate the reconciler for you.
+Compassus will create the reconciler for you.
 Here's an example:

 ``` clojure
 (def app